alanng10/StandInfoTech/Docue/a.md

 Windows Linux is support develop binary execute instant for dentop and laptop machine.

+Class Lang is recommend program lang on Windows Linux.

+Class Lang is support program lang on Windows Linux.

 Windows is release with Windows Linux in it.

 Windows default execute instant is Windows Linux execute instant.